Gordonia lasianthus: Reproduction and early growth

 Flowering and fruiting- Flowers are perfect.
 Flower bud formation is visible by the time new leaves fully expand.
 The peduncle expands rapidly and the young bud slowly enlarges until it opens.
 Flower buds at the top of the tree open first.
 Flowers are first seen from the last week in June to the first week of July and may be seen until mid-August.
-Flowers remain open for 1 or 2 days and are pollinated by humble bees, thrips, flies, and hummingbirds.
+Flowers remain open for 1 or 2 days and are pollinated by bumble bees, thrips, flies, and hummingbirds.
 After the second day the sepals and petals fall, leaving the ovary at the end of the peduncle.

 Seed production and dissemination- As the ovaries develop they gradually turn brown and five sutures develop.
 Mature, open capsules are first seen during September or October, and all of the capsules open by the middle of December.
 Seeds are shaken out of the capsules by the wind and empty capsules remain attached until peduncle and capsule abscission, which first occurs about the last of December and continues through the winter.

 Seedfall starts in October, peaks in December, and continues until the first of March.
 Loblolly-bay seeds are light (120,000 to 151,000/lb or 265,000 to 333,000/kg) and winged.
 Results from one study indicated that approximately 99 percent of the seeds produced fall within two tree heights of the source tree.
 This study also indicated that this distribution of seedfall is concentrated near the source tree, 60 percent of the seeds falling within a distance equal to one-half of the tree height, and 94 percent of the seeds falling within a distance equal to the tree height.
 Seedfall rates during a 2-year study varied from 2,600 to 273,000/ha (1,070 to 110,400/acre).